Church of St Mary Magdalene and St Andrew, Ridlington

 The Church of St Mary Magdalene and St Andrew is the Church of England parish church in Ridlington, Rutland.
 It is a Grade II* listed building.

 History

-The church is dedicated to St Mary Magdalene and St Andrew, but the Andrew may be a derivation of St Andresgil, whose feast day is the same as Mary Magdalene.
+The church is dedicated to St Mary Magdalene and to St Andrew.

 The church is 13th century but there was probably an older Anglo-Saxon one pre-occupying the spot.
 The church underwent a major Victorian restoration in 1860.

-The church has a Jacobean memorial to James Harington and his wife facing each other, praying in a kneeling position.
+The church has a Jacobean memorial to James Harington (1542–1614) and his wife facing each other, praying in a kneeling position.

 Over the vestry door in the south aisle, is a Norman tympanum.
 Before the 1860 restoration, it was in two pieces in the external south wall of the chancel.
 The tympanum features a winged gryphon and a lion fighting with an 8-spoked wheel beneath.